-A report by the Center for Disease Control (CDC) found that people who don’t get enough sleep have a higher risk of developing many health problems including issues related to weight, blood pressure, heart health and mental health.
+A report by the Center for Disease Control (CDC) found that people who do not get enough sleep have a higher risk of developing many health problems including issues related to weight, blood pressure, heart health and mental health.
 According to the report titled, “Are You Getting Enough Sleep?” the CDC says, “Getting too little sleep can also affect your mood, make you less productive, and make you more likely to have an accident”.

 There are many factors at play when people get trouble sleeping.
 The obvious culprits are: stress, irregular sleep patterns, too much exposure to blue light and lack of exercise.
 All these could be as a result of one’s lifestyle.
 Fortunately, magnesium is a viable solution to sleeping troubles for millions of people across the world.

 Magnesium For Sleep

 Magnesium, particularly di-magnesium malate, is involved in an array of various body systems thanks to the key roles it plays in physical and mental health.
 We’ll highlight more about di-magnesium malate later on in this article.
 Despite magnesium’s impact of its contribution to a healthy functioning body, we still fall short of sustaining the recommended magnesium levels in the body.
 This is because of any one or a combination of the following reasons.

 Farming lands for most of the foods we take are depleted of magnesium

 Processing of magnesium rich foods such as wheat, cuts the mineral’s content by as much as 84%